pvankranenburg/MTCFeatures/docsrc/v1.1/source/installation.rst

 	downloadData(dest='user')

 This will install the data files in a platform specific data directory in user space.
-If you want the data files in a system wide directory, use dest='system'.
+If you want the data files in a system wide directory, which would make the data available to all users, use dest='system'.
 Make sure you have write permissions in the system wide data directory.

 Data only